SKCraft/SKMCLauncher/README.md

 If you want to open this project in Eclipse:

-1. Download the source code.
-Use Git if you can, so updating is easier.
+1. Download the project with Git.
 2. Install [Maven](http://maven.apache.org).
 3. Install the [m2eclipse](http://eclipse.org/m2e/download/) for Eclipse if you haven't already.
 Make sure to set JAVA_HOME and the path to Maven if you need to do that.
 4. Setup a new project in Eclipse, and make sure to enable Maven support (right click the project, and select "Convert to Maven Project").
-5. m2eclipse will download everything you need.
-Just run the main class from Eclipse!

 ### Command Line ###